|life span|| |

 While Saints do thrive in cold weather, there's no need to live in their native Swiss Alps to enjoy them.
 Karen Shaw Becker, DVM, is the author of Real Food for Healthy Pets and co-founder of Dr. Becker's Bites.
 She believes it's essential for animal guardians to make knowledgeable decisions to maximize the health of their animals.
 She says "both short-haired and long-haired Saint Bernards adapt well to most environments because of their flexible, easy-going personalities as long as they always have a cool place to rest."

-The Saint Bernard is in the top five of the American Kennel Club’s largest dogs list, not only because of height—about 30 inches or higher at the shoulder—but also because of her weight.
-Male dogs easily range 140–180 pounds, while female pups are approximately 120–140 pounds, according to the AKC.
+The Saint Bernard is one of the world's largest dogs, not only because of height—about 30 inches or higher at the shoulder—but also because of their weight.
+Male dogs easily range 140–180 pounds, while female pups are approximately 120–140 pounds.
 Maybe they leave one paw off the scale.

 The proud bearing of a Saint starts with her large round head lifting from a deep chest, and a massive square muzzle is slightly raised to sniff the air.
 Her sense of smell is excellent.
 Jowls hang loose and so do her ears, short and floppy framing her face—also referred to as a mask.
 Her eyes are deep-set and soft brown.

 Some Saints appear to have actual masks, as their eyes and cheeks may be black, brown, or red.
 The white on the tip of their tails and along their bellies, forepaws, and chest extends to their muzzles, and it often continues in a long line between the eyes to the cap.
 Coat colors are either red and white or white and brindle.